drshahizan/research-design/profile/batch2/Abdalla_Abdirizak/README.md

     <tr>
       <td>
           <h1 align="center">About Me</h1>
-          <p> I am Abdalla Abdirizak, a passionate software developer and data science enthusiast currently pursuing a Master's in Data Science at UTM University.
-With over One year of experience in software development, I enjoy solving real-world problems using technology.
-I also have a keen interest in data analysis and business intelligence, focusing on enhancing efficiency and performance through data-driven insights.</p>
+          <p> I am Abdalla Abdirizak, a software developer with a strong focus on data science, currently studying for a Master's in Data Science at UTM University.
+With over a year of experience in software development, I thrive on solving complex, real-world challenges through technology.
+I have a deep interest in data analysis and business intelligence, dedicated to improving efficiency and performance through data-driven solutions.</p>
       </td>
       <td width="50%" rowspan="4">
         <img alt="Photo" src="./images/me.png" />